 Alexander worked on developing scientific instruments at the Institute of Geophysics at the University of Hamburg between 2004 and 2009.

 From 2005 to 2009, while at the Institute of Geophysics, he also worked towards his doctorate, investigating volcanic eruption dynamics on active volcanoes.
 His research goal was to determine the mechanics and the energy released during the first seconds of a volcanic eruption.
 His research led him to visit volcanoes on all continents, concentrating on an active volcano in Antarctica.
 In 2007 Alexander received the Bernd Rendel award for outstanding research from the DFG German Research Foundation.

 After being selected as an ESA astronaut candidate in May 2009, Alexander officially joined ESA in September 2009 and completed Astronaut Basic Training in November 2010.

 In September 2011, Alexander was assigned to fly to the International Space Station on a six-month mission serving as a flight engineer on Expeditions 40 and 41.
 He was launched on a Soyuz spacecraft from Baikonur Cosmodrome in Kazakhstan in May 2014 and returned to Earth in November 2014.
 This mission was known as Blue Dot and saw Alexander work on a comprehensive programme of European and international science in space.

 In May 2017 Alexander’s second mission, Horizons, was announced, as well as his assignment to the role of International Space Station Commander for Expedition 57.
-Alexander is the first of ESA’s class of 2009 astronauts to travel space for a second time.
-He returned to the International Space Station on Soyuz MS-09, together with NASA astronaut Serena Auñón-Chancellor and Russian spacecraft commander Sergei Prokopyev, on 6 June 2018 and will return to Earth in December 2018.
+Alexander was the first of ESA’s class of 2009 astronauts to travel space for a second time.
+He returned to the International Space Station on Soyuz MS-09, together with NASA astronaut Serena Auñón-Chancellor and Russian spacecraft commander Sergei Prokopyev, on 6 June 2018 and returned to Earth on 20 December 2018.